The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Options

-The value of this result depends strongly on the tractability of the Riccati equations \eqref{eq:Riccati}.
-In the classical Heston model, all coefficients of the Riccati equations \eqref{eq:Riccati} are constant, so that one can find an analytical solution.
+The value of this result depends strongly on the tractability of the Riccati equations \eqref{eq:Riccati} for $k=1,2$.
+In the classical Heston model, all coefficients of the Riccati equations \eqref{eq:Riccati} for $k=1,2$ are constant, so that one can find an analytical solution.
+This phenomenon can also be observed in the setting with seasonalities in the delivery time as the coefficients are independent of trading time.
+Note, that our findings are an extension of the model by \cite{fanelli2019seasonality} since they focus on deterministic volatility only.
 For time-dependent coefficients, it is not clear that an analytical solution or closed-form expression exists.
-In \cite{Arismendi2016}, the mean reversion level $\theta(t)$ of the stochastic volatility process is seasonal, but as $\theta(t)$ does not appear in the Riccati equation, an analytical solution exists. \cite{schneider2018samuelson} include the Samuelson effect such that the futures price dynamics have time-dependent coefficients.
+In \cite{Arismendi2016}, the mean reversion level $\theta(t)$ of the stochastic volatility process is seasonal, but as $\theta(t)$ does not appear in the Riccati equations and in \eqref{eq:ODE2} only, an analytical solution exists. \cite{schneider2018samuelson} include the Samuelson effect such that the futures price dynamics have time-dependent coefficients.
 Nevertheless, the volatility process has constant coefficients.
 The Samuelson term appears in the Riccati equations and \cite{schneider2018samuelson} are able to give a solution depending on Kummer functions.
-In our framework, the Samuelson effect appears in the drift of the stochastic volatility via the market price of delivery risk, making the Riccati equations more complicated (see Chapter \ref{sec:option_TS}).
+In our framework, the Samuelson effect appears in the drift of the stochastic volatility via the market price of delivery risk, making the Riccati equations more complicated (see Section \ref{sec:option_TS}).